-- When you do plan to be in the sun for longer periods, sunscreen is appropriate.
+- When you do plan to be in the sun for longer periods of time, sunscreen is appropriate.
 Go with those made with zinc oxide or titanium dioxide.
 Unlike sunscreens containing chemicals that are absorbed into the body (and may disrupt hormone activity), these natural minerals stay on the skin’s surface and simply reflect and scatter light.

 - Eat more carotenoid-rich foods.
 Carotenoids accumulate in the skin and act as “internal sunscreens.”
-In fact, beta-carotene (from orange or yellow produce and in supplements) has been used for years to reduce sunburn in photosensitive patients, and more recent studies reveal that lycopene (abundant in tomato products such as Low-Sodium V8 Juice) and astaxanthin (found in salmon and krill oil) also counteract UV-induced free radicals in the skin and the eyes.
+In fact, beta-carotene (from orange or yellow produce and in supplements) has been used for years to reduce sunburn in photosensitive patients, and more recent studies reveal that lycopene (abundant in tomatoes and watermelon) and astaxanthin (found in salmon and krill oil) also counteract UV-induced free radicals in the skin and the eyes.

 - Watch the types of fat you eat.
-Omega-6 fatty acids, the kind found in most vegetable oils, are easily oxidized in the skin, while omega-3s in fish oil reduce UV-induced inflammation.
+Omega-6 fatty acids, the kind found in most vegetable oils, are easily oxidized in the skin, while omega-3s in fish, squid, and krill oil reduce UV-induced inflammation.

 - Take vitamin A, which can reduce the risk of melanoma by 40 percent.
 Eating foods rich in vitamin A won’t do the trick.
 To get these cancer-protective benefits you need to take a multivitamin that includes vitamin A. Because supplement labels are required to lump beta-carotene and vitamin A together, look for retinyl palmitate or retinyl acetate, the most common forms of retinol.
 Just make sure to not exceed a daily dose of 10,000 IU (3,000 mcg) of vitamin A. (You can take considerably more beta-carotene.)